jobeaton/cybersecurity-homelab-dmz/README.md

 ACL-Based Firewall Rules
 DMZ Configuration

+## IDS Sensor
+A PC labeled "IDS-Sensor" simulates traffic monitoring and represents an intrusion detection system like Snort or Wireshark.

 # What I learned
 Set up a multi-zone firewall using ASA
 Applied access control logic using extended ACLs